 1. Out of scope in Closed Loop Partners 2021 study 2.
 Solvent replacement rate is the amount of solvent that is needed to be replaced in a given year due to losses in the system or damage to the solvent.
-The lower the solvent replacement rate, the lower the operational costs and environmental footprint other company. replaced in a ould have to have over the course of their reproductive years in order to replace themselves Best Performing Technologies - Have low solvent replacement rate; Closed Loop Partners observed <3% among the technologies we evaluated - Have at least one stage in their process where nontarget contaminants are filtered out (e.g. dyes, nontarget polymers, inorganics); company discloses how these are treated and disposed of - Test their outputs to ensure their process removes solvents or additives from the final products in line with health standards (i.e REACH) - Disclose the facility-specific environmental impact analysis results (i.e. LCA) with full assumptions stated. - Evaluate and understand their facility's fugitive emissions SUMMARY Viability & Impact of Depolymerization Technology The following information is based on our study of four depolymerization technologies which operate in the North American, Asian, and European markets.
+The lower the solvent replacement rate, the lower the operational costs and environmental footprint of the company.
+Best Performing Technologies - Have low solvent replacement rate; Closed Loop Partners observed <3% among the technologies we evaluated - Have at least one stage in their process where nontarget contaminants are filtered out (e.g. dyes, nontarget polymers, inorganics); company discloses how these are treated and disposed of - Test their outputs to ensure their process removes solvents or additives from the final products in line with health standards (i.e REACH) - Disclose the facility-specific environmental impact analysis results (i.e. LCA) with full assumptions stated. - Evaluate and understand their facility's fugitive emissions SUMMARY Viability & Impact of Depolymerization Technology The following information is based on our study of four depolymerization technologies which operate in the North American, Asian, and European markets.
 Environmental and financial data have been normalized and modeled to fit the U.S. and Canadian market realities.
 Within the depolymerization cohort, we have two companies who are at early commercial stages (TRL 8) and two companies who are at pilot stages (TRL 5).
 The average technology readiness level (TRL) in the depolymerization group is TRL 7.
 With a sample size of four in this technology category (i.e. n=4), our analysis yields helpful data points but should not be taken as a comprehensive assessment of the entire sector.
 Technological Viability Depolymerization technologies are often categorized as "chemical recycling" technologies.
 These processes chemically alter the structure of the polymer by breaking bonds in the main polymer chain.
 These technologies process single-stream plastic waste, enabling the extraction of non-target polymers, dyes, and other additives.
 Unlike conversion processes, depolymerization processes are tailored to produce specific chemical outputs, as opposed to mixtures of chemicals.
 Process approaches to depolymerization depend on the target polymer.
 1A) Solvent-based processes are used to recycle condensation polymers (such as PET and PA) to monomers or oligomers using a chemical reaction called hydrolysis.
 The waste plastic is heated with a chemical solvent (i.e., water, acid, or ethylene glycol) to initiate the reaction.